 The Cutting Edge Group

-On January 17, 2011, The Cutting Edge Group in the U.K. contracted JPR in hopes of getting a story about the company and its CEO into a major American business media outlet.
-Five days after its engagement, JPR learned that he New York Times was looking for a “product” story to complement a front page business section column on the ability of The Weinstein Company to mount Academy Awards campaigns.
+The Cutting Edge Group in the U.K. contracted JPR in hopes of getting a story about the company and its CEO into a major American business media outlet.
+Five days after its engagement, JPR learned that the New York Times was looking for a “product” story to complement a front page business section column on the ability of The Weinstein Company to mount Academy Awards campaigns.

-The Cutting Edge Group had invested a relatively small amount of money in TWC’s “The King’s Speech.” but the investment vehicle of the client pursuant to the movie was sui generis, and the JPR team pressed the Times to run the Cutting Edge story, which was booked, reported, edited, and packaged within a week.
+The Cutting Edge Group had invested a relatively small amount of money in TWC’s “The King’s Speech,” but the investment vehicle of the client pursuant to the movie was disruptive, and the JPR team pressed the Times to run the Cutting Edge story, which was booked, reported, edited, and packaged within a week.

 Circle Group Fights IRS and Unions

-Action Star Goes to Trial for Trax Fraud
+Action Star Goes to Trial for Tax Fraud

 After five years of investigation, a high-profile American action star is indicted for numerous tax felonies and misdemeanors.
 A year before the trial, JPR is hired to provide litigation support for the star’s attorneys.